jk31/jk31.github.io/_posts/2020-02-15-kernel-image.md

 ```
 We reset all horinzontal positions but go vertically down.

 After this loop is done, the kernel has moved from the top left corner to the bottom right corner of the image.
 Are we done?
 Not yet what about the depth of the image?
-The image has three color-channels.
+The image has three color channels.

 In my first draft I created another loop for the third dimension.
 The better solution is probably to compute all three color channels at the same time.